Witches: Evil-doers or the victims of a centuries-long misrepresentation?

 Modern-Day Witches

 Witches still struggle to shake their historical stereotypes.
-Most witches in the Western World practice Wicca, an official religion in the United States and Canada.
+Most of them in the Western World practice Wicca, an official religion in the United States and Canada.
 Wiccans avoid evil — their motto is “harm none,” and they strive to live peaceful lives in tune with nature and humanity.

 Modern spells and incantations are often derived from their Book of Shadows, a collection of wisdom and witchcraft, and these practices are comparable to an act of prayer in other religions.